ingef/conquery/docs/Concept JSONs.md

 Instead of a list ConQuery also always accepts a single element.

+Each `*.concept.json` has to contain exactly one [Concept](#Concept).

 ---

 ## Base Concept
+A concept is collections of filters and selects and their connection to tables.

 Different types of Concept can be used by setting `type` to one of the following values: